billfitzgerald/personal-privacy-security/README.md

 Push notifications -- the messages that pop up on screen from apps even when your phone is locked -- often contain [information](https://blues.cs.berkeley.edu/blog/2024/07/08/the-medium-is-the-message-how-secure-messaging-apps-leak-sensitive-data-to-push-notification-services-pets-24/) about the app, the sender, and even the message itself.
 These messages create a privacy risk that [companies](https://gizmodo.com/iphone-apps-can-harvest-data-from-notifications-1851194537) and [law enforcement](https://www.wired.com/story/apple-google-push-notification-surveillance/) can exploit.

 This issue impacts both Android and iOS.
 Fortunately, this issue has an easy fix: disable push notifications.
 This has the added benefit of making our phones less intrusive.
 The nagging tones of incoming notifications can be a distraction on the best of days.
 Disabling push notifications is both better for privacy and better for our ability to stay present in our physical space - so what's not to love!

+<h2 id="qr-codes">QR Codes</h2>

+QR codes are increasingly used in consumer applications by companies and governments.
+Some restaurants use QR codes to share their menus; and many organizations, including governmental entities, use QR codes to direct people to locations of apps where people can learn more.

+The increased use of QR codes creates a new opportunity for scammers and criminals.
+QR codes are the functional equivalent of a url or file arriving in a text or email, with one big difference: with a QR code, it's even more difficult to verify the url.
+For example, in the UK, scammers used [fake QR codes to scam](https://www.thetimes.com/article/fake-parking-qr-codes-trick-drivers-into-paying-conmen-8cj88jpvf) people trying to pay for parking.
+QR codes are being [observed in phishing](https://securityboulevard.com/2023/10/use-of-qr-codes-in-phishing-campaigns-is-on-the-rise/) scams, and the both the [FBI](https://www.ic3.gov/PSA/2022/PSA220118) and the [FTC](https://consumer.ftc.gov/consumer-alerts/2023/12/scammers-hide-harmful-links-qr-codes-steal-your-information) are warning people about increased criminal activity using QR codes.

+The advice many people give about QR codes is to verify the link the QR code directs you too.
+This is not good advice because redirecting a link is drop dead simple; it's why delivering malware via email and text is so easy to do.
+My advice and my personal practice at present is to never scan QR codes.
+When we see a QR code, we need to start thinking the same way we do when we see a link: avoid clicking on it unless we have complete, 100% confidence both that we trust the organization sharing it, and that the QR code itself hasn't been tampered with.

+A better solution would be a QR scanning service that read the url, and then tested the url to detect the number of redirects triggered by url, and verified whether or not -- using a service like VirusTotal -- any of the urls in the redirect chain had ever been used in malicious activity.
+Until then, I will continue avoiding QR codes.

 <h2 id="wireless">Wireless</h2>